Who We Help

 Sexual Acting Out

 While wilderness therapy is often recognized as one of the most effective treatment modalities for treating adolescent problems, there are characteristics and diagnoses that present challenges to safety and efficacy.
 Our exclusionary criteria are designed to ensure that your child receives effective treatment without compromise to health and safety.
+The following are examples of potential exclusionary criteria, although every case is considered on an individual basis.

 - Active suicide attempts